Available in 2 versions - Northern English or Southern English

 This new adaptation by Philip Goulding is fresh and funny.
 The result is delicious.
 (The Stage)

-Eric Potts as Mayor Wyndham-Pitts at Oldham Coliseum Theatre, directed by Kevin Shaw.
-Photograph by Joel Fildes.
+Philip Goulding's version of Gogol's masterpiece at Oldham Coliseum Theatre, directed by Kevin Shaw.
+Photographs by Joel Fildes.

 Theodor Spiridon as Philip Stein with Sarah Hastings as Mrs Robson in The Government Inspector or A Little Local Difficulty at the Courtyard Theatre, London – directed by Jason B Moore.
 Photograph by Eva Megias: www.evamegias.com